 Additionally, they might also choose to work with press agencies.
 As the industry is rapidly changing, it is common for some journalists to work as freelancers and enjoy their profession.

-Others may work for government departments, take up publicity roles, work for ministers as press secretaries, or pursue relevant fields, such as marketing, advertising, or public relations.
+Others may work for government departments, take up publicity roles, work for ministers as press secretaries, or pursue relevant fields such as marketing, advertising, or public relations.

-All in all, with proper experience and training, journalists can undertake several responsibilities, depending on their area of specialisation.
+With proper experience and training, journalists can undertake several responsibilities, depending on their area of specialisation.
 After several years of experience, they may even advance to the position of an editor.

 6. How Much Do Journalists Earn in Australia?